Here’s an easy Waldorf-inspired DIY advent spiral that only takes minutes to put together on a table, shelf or mantle.

 - Once you have selected the perfect stone, star, crystal, or another unique object or ornament for the spiral’s center, place the remaining stones or objects around it in a spiral shape.

 3. Add evergreen trimmings and other seasonal decorations (optional).

 - Place natural objects, evergreen boughs, wooden angel ornaments, reindeer candleholders (as a symbol of the deer mother), or other symbols of light around the stone advent spiral to decorate it.

 How to use an Advent Spiral as a Countdown Calendar

-Countdown to Christmas 2020
+Countdown to Christmas 2022

 We will be adding a few more pictures to this post as we move through Advent to share how it continues to look bathed in candlelight as the spiral grows smaller and the nights darker.
-Please bookmark this page and come back to see how it looks with a candle burning brightly behind the final stone, or check our Instagram Page!
+So, please bookmark this page and come back to see how it looks with a candle burning brightly behind the final stone, or check our Instagram Page!

 For more Christmas ideas, pop over to look at this list of Christmas Traditions and Fun Things to do on Christmas Day.
 Learn more about Rhythms of Play HERE.